ABOUT OUR WINERY

 Stelios Stylianoudakis (b.1936 - d.2019) or Patriotostelios started working in wine production and trade with his father and uncles from a young age.
 He was the only one from the younger generation who was professionally involved with wine, and as he wanted to implement his own ideas, he decided to become independent.
 The others respected his decision, and he started almost from scratch with the help of his wife, Aspasia.

 He managed to procure modern equipment at the time (continuous and discontinuous presses), and constructed cement tanks with a total capacity of 300 tons.
-Being hardworking and a visionary, he steadily and dynamically developed the business.
-His life revolved around the vineyard for the most part but he also served as an elected representative of the local community committed to improve the lives of his fellow countrymen..
+Being hardworking and a visionary, he steadily developed the business.
+His life revolved around the vineyard for the most part but he also served as an elected representative of the local community committed to improve the lives of his fellow countrymen.
 He had three children (Irene, Sonia, and Panagiotis, the current owner) and died at the age of 84, an active vinegrower till the end.

 1978